mpanighetti/install-or-defer/README.md

 - `EACH_DEFER`
     When the user clicks "Defer" the next prompt is delayed by this much time.

-- `SOFT_RESTART_DELAY`
+- `UPDATE_DELAY`
-    The number of seconds to wait between displaying the "please restart" message and attempting a soft restart.
+    The number of seconds to wait between displaying the "run updates" message and applying updates, then attempting a soft restart.

 - `HARD_RESTART_DELAY`
     The number of seconds to wait between attempting a soft restart and forcing a restart.